Canon XC10 versus Canon G7 X

 |Canon T6i« »||optical||n||3.0||1040||swivel||Y||4000||5.0||Y||n|

 |Canon G16« »||optical||n||3.0||922||fixed||n||4000||2.2||Y||Y|

 Both the XC10 and the G7X have zoom lenses build in.
 The XC10 has a 24-240mm f/2.8-5.6 optic and the G7X offers a 24-100mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the XC10 and G7X provide the same view at the wide-angle end, but the G7X has less tele-photo reach at the long end.
 The G7X offers the faster maximum aperture.

 So how do things add up?
-Which of the two cameras – the Canon XC10 or the Canon G7 X – has the upper hand?
+Is the Canon XC10 better than the Canon G7 X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.